xinwenfu/VChat_GTER_CodeReuse/README.md

 > - The following exploit and its procedures are based on an original [Blog](https://fluidattacks.com/blog/vulnserver-gter-no-egghunter/) from fluid attacks.
 > - Disable Windows *Real-time protection* at *Virus & threat protection* -> *Virus & threat protection settings*.
 > - Don't copy the *$* sign when copying and pasting a command in this tutorial.
-> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used and any compiler flags applied during the compilation process.
+> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ___
 As with the [previous exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter), the GTER buffer has limited space.
-This means we have to be creative when we are performing any kind of buffer overflow to gain remote code execution (often leading to a shell).
+This means in those scenario, we have to be creative when performing any kind of buffer overflow to gain remote code execution (often leading to a shell).
 This exploit focuses on the reuse of code that is already present and loaded on the target machine.
 We will write shellcode (assembly) to execute useful gadgets of Windows C Standard Library code that has already been loaded in memory in order to allocate a new Windows shell and create a remote connection to the attacker's machine, turning this into a reverse shell that allows for arbitrary remote code execution.
-We do this we can limit the total amount to space required to generate a shell since our custom shellcode will not have to locate or load any libraries.
+We do this to limit the total amount of space required to generate a shell since our custom shellcode will not have to locate or load any additional libraries.

 > [!IMPORTANT]
 > Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!